 Credit for Prior Learning via Portfolio Review

 Students may be able to earn credit for prior learning acquired outside the traditional institutional setting by requesting evaluation of prior learning by portfolio review.
-If a student can demonstrate to the WSU faculty evaluators that what he/she has learned is substantially equivalent in level and depth of knowledge to what the student would acquire in the classroom, the faculty member may recommend the awarding of equivalency credits.
-All equivalency credits are awarded on a pass/no credit basis.
+If a student can demonstrate to the WSU faculty evaluators that what has been learned is substantially equivalent in level and depth of knowledge to what the student would acquire in the classroom, the faculty member may recommend the awarding of equivalency credits.
 For more information or to begin the application process, students should contact an Adult Entry Advisor in Adult & Continuing Education (209 Somsen Hall, 507.457.5080).

 Substitution of a Course